jazzband/django-oauth-toolkit/docs/settings.rst

 ROTATE_REFRESH_TOKEN
 ~~~~~~~~~~~~~~~~~~~~
-When is set to `True` (default) a new refresh token is issued to the client when the client refresh an access token.
+When is set to `True` (default) a new refresh token is issued to the client when the client refreshes an access token.

 REQUEST_APPROVAL_PROMPT
 ~~~~~~~~~~~~~~~~~~~~~~~